- Home

 Can a candidate have an exam concession without a diagnosis?

 The short answer is yes.
 A candidate does not necessarily have to have a diagnosed learning difficulty or disability to be allowed an access arrangement.
-However, there must be evidence of need and normal way of working, in addition to other criteria, such as below average performance (below standard score of 85) in certain skills.
+However, there must be evidence of need and normal way of working, in addition to other criteria, such as an assessment by a school appointed assessor which demonstrates a below average performance (below standard score of 85) in certain skills.

 If a candidate has a specific diagnosis, there is still a requirement to provide evidence of need and normal way of working before an application can be made.